Productivity & Workflow

 Indent/outdent lineTab / Shift+TabTab / Shift+Tab

-Works in Microsoft Word, Google Docs, and most rich text editors:
+These work in Word, Google Docs, and most rich text editors:

 FormatWindowsMac